 If you know the porosity of any given soil type, it is possible to approximate water content at saturation.
 But soils seldom reach saturation in the field.
 Why?

 In Figure 6, you can see that as the soil adsorbs water, it creates a water film that clings to the soil particles.
 There are also pore spaces filled with air.
 Under field conditions, it’s difficult to eliminate these air spaces.
 This air entrapment is why the percent saturation will seldom be equal to the theoretical saturation maximum for any given soil type.

 What is water potential?

 Water potential is the other variable used to describe soil moisture.
 As previously noted, it’s defined as the energy state of soil or the potential energy per mole of water with reference to pure water at zero potential.
 What does that mean?
 To understand this principle, compare the water in a soil sample to water in a drinking glass.
 The water in the glass is relatively free and available; the water in the soil is bound to surfaces and may be diluted by solutes and even under pressure.
 As a result, the soil water has a different energy state from “free” water.
 The free water can be accessed without exerting any energy.
 The soil water can only be extracted by expending energy equivalent or greater to the energy with which it’s held.
 Water potential expresses how much energy you would need to expend to pull that water out of the soil sample.

 Water potential is the sum of four different components: gravitational potential + the matric potential + the pressure potential + the osmotic potential (Equation 3).

 A water potential gradient is the driving force for water flow in soil.
-The water potential is the best indicator of plant available water.
-Learn why here.
-It can be measured with sensors both in the lab and in the field, similar to water content.
+And soil water potential is the best indicator of plant available water (learn why here).
+Similar to water content, water potential can be measured with sensors both in the lab and in the field.
 Here are a few examples of different types of field water potential sensors.

 Water potential predicts water movement